ShadowbyteLabs/ansible/README.md

     Automated Tool Installation: Installs tools like tmux, fzf, ripgrep, mtr, glances, and more.
     Custom Aliases: Adds commonly used aliases to .bashrc or .zshrc.
     Scalability: Deploy configurations across multiple servers for consistency.
+    Custom Vim text editor settings that are applied in .vimrc file.

 🔑 SSH Key Setup